meiqua/shape_based_matching/README.md

 6. use [MIPP](https://github.com/aff3ct/MIPP) for multiple platforms SIMD, for example, x86 SSE AVX, arm neon.
    To have better performance, we have extended MIPP to uint8_t for some instructions.(Otherwise we can only use half feature points to avoid int8_t overflow)

+7. rotate features directly to speed up template extractions; selectScatteredFeatures more evenly; exautive select all features if not enough rather than abort templates(but features <= 4 will abort)

 ## some test